copyrite/LwotcMinimalText/XComGame.md

 * The hit result conversion happens after the usual hit-miss-crit-dodge resolution.

 ## Concussion Rocket
-Fire a rocket that deals low damage and has a chance stun or disorient non-robotic enemies on hit.
+Fire a rocket that deals low damage and has a chance to stun or disorient non-robotic enemies on hit.
-* Stun chance is {% CONC_ROCKET_STUN_CHANCE %}%.
-Always disorients enemies it hits but does not stun.
+* {% CONC_ROCKET_STUN_CHANCE %}% chance to stun non-robotic enemies.
+Always disorients non-robotic enemies that are not stunned.
-* {% 1AP ET %}
+* {% AP1 ET %}
 * {% CHARGES %}
 * Allies are immune to all effects, including damage.
+* TODO: Scatter rules?

 ## Cool Under Pressure
-+10 Aim to reaction attacks.
++10 Aim with reaction attacks.
 Your reaction attacks now have a crit roll.

 ## Coup de Grâce
 +{% CDG_AIM %} Aim, +{% CDG_CRIT %} Crit, and {% CDG_DAMAGE %} damage to your {% BOUND_WEAPON_NAME %} attacks against stunned and panicking enemies.
 Bonuses apply at 50% effectiveness against disoriented enemies.